o-morikawa/Wind3D/README.md

 To this end, we utilize a Julia repository, o-morikawa/Gaugefields.jl, and formulate a gradient-flow method even on a course lattice.

-- gf_wind: main function on Julia (o-morikawa/Gaugefields.jl), datas, and simple figures
+- src: main function on Julia (o-morikawa/Gaugefields.jl)
+- output: data and simple figures
 - m_nb: Mathematica notebooks for small lattice size